The Must-Haves for Gorilla Trekking – a Porter and a Walking Stick

 Your daypack may not feel heavy, but carrying it for hours through the underbrush of the rainforest will quickly change your mind.

-Using a porter is not demeaning to the one offering the service.
+Using a porter is not demeaning to the one offering the service (porters are independent and not part of the Uganda Wildlife Authority Staff).
 The reality is that it empowers them to make a living at an average salary that is better than what a mid-level government employee receives here.
-The porter can pay his children’s school fees, rent, buy food, and more.
+The porter can pay their children’s school fees, rent, buy food, and more.

 A porter’s services cost around $20, which is a small price to pay considering the help and assistance.
 Using a porter makes your Trek more enjoyable, freeing you to move more comfortably through the often-thick vegetation.
 Your porter remains with you throughout the Trek and will assist you personally as you cross a creek or a stricter part of the trail.